CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/getting-started.md

 2. Click **"Next"** from the bottom right corner to embark on your lab journey!

-### Now you are all set to explore the powerful world of technology.
+### Now, you are all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!